veerpugazh5/2026_AI-HDL/challenges/README.md

 ## Getting Started

-1. **Choose Your Challenge**: Start with Challenge 1 and progress sequentially
+1. **Choose Your Challenge**: Start with Design phase 1 and progress sequentially
 2. **Read the Specifications**: Carefully review all requirements in the challenge directory
 3. **Set Up Your Environment**: Use the provided Docker container or install tools locally
 4. **Begin Design**: Use AI tools to generate your initial design